 Fraport AG is among the leading companies in the international airport business based in Frankfurt/Main, Germany.
 As a diversified group Fraport is active in airport operation, airport-related business and specialized airport consulting services.

 With Frankfurt Airport, the company operates one of the world's most important air transportation hubs.
-Frankfurt Airport has become Germany's largest employment complex at a single location, with more than 500 companies and organizations providing jobs for more than 80,000 people.
+Frankfurt Airport has become Germany's largest employment complex at a single location, with more than 500 companies and organizations providing jobs for about 80,000 people.

-As a full-service provider in the airport management field, Fraport AG is active on four continents through investments and subsidiaries, e. g. in Lima (Peru), Antalya (Turkey), Ljubljana (Slovenia), St. Petersburg (Russia) and Xi’an (China).
-In total, Fraport employs around 21,000 people worldwide.
+As a full-service provider in the airport management field, Fraport AG is active on four continents through investments and subsidiaries, e. g. in Lima (Peru), Antalya (Turkey), Ljubljana (Slovenia), Varna and Burgas (Bulgaria), as well as in Brazil and the U.S. In total, Fraport employs over 18,000 people worldwide.

 For more information on Fraport: www.fraport.com